joaocassianox7x/lanczos/README.md

 I'll also add numba and MPI in the future for most speed (PyPy will not work with this both);

 Also, with SWIG I'm working in a C++->Python wrapper to make the Hamiltonian generation faster (these are the cwpp.py cwpp.i and generate.sh files);

+We are using single orbitals, so to speedup the code we make alpha_n=0 for all n.
+That improves the code execution in 30%.